Acrylic Based Paver Sealers

 Concrete Sealer Review continues to be a trusted resource for concrete and brick paver sealer tips and advice from professionals.
-Here we have an updated article about the constraints of choosing an acrylic-based paver sealer for your patio or driveway.
-Any questions?
-Feel free to leave us a comment with any pictures below.
+I have an updated article about the constraints of choosing an acrylic-based paver sealer for your patio or driveway.
+Do you have any questions?
+Feel free to leave me a comment with any pictures below.

-Acrylic-based paver sealers are formulated to seal and protect concrete and brick pavers leaving a wet look high gloss finish.
+Acrylic-based paver sealers are formulated to seal and protect concrete and brick pavers, leaving a wet look and high gloss finish.
 They can be applied to previously coated or bare surfaces.
-Many of the acrylic-based paver sealers are sold at local hardware and big box stores and paint outlets.
-Doing some research on acrylic-based paver sealer leaves quite a bit of concern.
-When tested, these products performed less than expected and some even made the surface look worse than it did prior to application.
+Many acrylic-based paver sealers are sold at local hardware, big box stores, and paint outlets.
+Doing some research on acrylic-based paver sealers leaves quite a bit of concern.
+When I tested these products, they performed less than expected, and some even made the surface look worse than before the application.

 One of the problems reported by homeowners using acrylic-based paver sealers is an overall lack of gloss.
-These products are marketed to leave a beautiful “wet look” glossy finish, but in most cases, even after applying 2 coats, the finish was a matte sheen at best.
-Many customers leaving reviews report mostly a lack of that deep rich look they were hoping for.
-Joint sand hardening is average but nowhere near the solidity a quality solvent-based paver sealer will provide.
+These products are marketed to leave a beautiful “wet look” glossy finish, but in most cases, even after applying two coats, the finish has a matte sheen at best.
+Many customers leaving reviews report mainly a lack of that deep, rich look they were hoping for.
+Joint sand hardening is average, but nowhere near the solidity, a quality solvent-based paver sealer will provide.

-Another issue that was common across the board was an unsightly appearance.
+Another issue I have seen commonly across the board is an unsightly appearance.
 There are many complaints of a white haze.
-Some were seeing it after application and throughout the life of the sealer and others reported a white milky haze appearing later on.
-Acrylic-based paver sealer manufacturers say it can leave a milky white haze if the sealer is over-applied but users claimed to see a haze even when it was not heavily applied.
+Some saw it after application and throughout the life of the sealer, and others reported a white milky haze appearing later on.
+Acrylic-based paver sealer manufacturers say it can leave a milky white haze if the sealer is over-applied, but users claimed to see a haze even when it was not heavily applied.

 Best Brick Paver Sealer Photos

-Acrylic-based paver sealers also do not seem to hold up as well as other paver sealers.
-Only after a couple of years, it seems common that the sealer is faded and dulled to a lighter shade.
-These paver sealers also seem prone to mold and algae as these contaminants have been documented growing on top of the sealer and in between the sand joints.
-In some instances, the acrylic-based paver sealer had to be stripped off completely to restore the original appearance of the pavers to satisfy the customer.
-Largely we do not like what we are hearing or what we have tested ourselves.
-Just a poor overall sealer with too many issues.
+Acrylic-based paver sealers also do not seem to hold up like others.
+Only after a couple of years does it seem typical for the sealer to fade and dull to a lighter shade.
+These paver sealers also seem prone to mold and algae, as these contaminants have been documented growing on top of the sealer and between the sand joints.
+In some instances, the acrylic-based paver sealer had to be stripped off completely to restore the original appearance of the pavers and satisfy the customer.
+Essentially, I do not like what we hear or have tested.
+It’s just a poor overall sealer with too many issues.

 The Best Brick Paver Sealers Video